WICG/fenced-frame/README.md

 Some of the channels cannot be completely removed as they are required for the fenced frame’s creation and are discussed in the [privacy considerations](#privacy-considerations) section.

-### Network access or Web bundles

-Fenced frames may have network access until they obtain cross-site information.
-That information could come from read-only unpartitioned storage access, or it may come from the fenced frame’s URL.
-If it comes from the URL, then the URL must point to a [web bundle](https://web.dev/web-bundles/) downloaded earlier and the frame will not have network access.
-The reason that network is restricted once cross-site information is known is because of timing attacks, which are discussed below in [privacy considerations](#privacy-considerations).

 ## Use-cases/Key scenarios

 Following are potential use cases for fenced frames.
 This is not an exhaustive list and we expect the use cases to grow further.